s6-twitter-clone/post-service/readme.md

 ## build instructions
 There are two main ways to build and deploy the application.
 For local development docker compose is used to run the containers for the service and the database.
-For prouction kubernetes is used.
+For production kubernetes is used.
 Below there are instructions for both environments.

 ### Local development
 To build and run the project locally you can run `docker compose up`.